visualpython/visualpython/README.md

 version    - version check
 ```

-## Mission & Vision
-**Mission** <br>
-To support technology and education so that anyone can leverage big data analytics to create a variety of social values.

-**Vision** <br>
-To create an environment where everyone can learn and use big data analytics skills easily.

 ## Contributing
 If you are interested in contributing to the Visual Python, please see [`CONTRIBUTING.md`](CONTRIBUTING.md). <br>
 All skills from programmers, non-programmers, designers are welcomed.